Licensing Guides

 Table of Contents

-1. Licensing Requirements for Plumbers in Hawaii
+1. Plumbing License Requirements for Plumbers in Hawaii

-2. Types of Plumbers Licenses in Hawaii
+2. Types of Plumbing Licenses in Hawaii

 5. What Is the Mean Salary for a Plumber in Hawaii?

-9. Hawaii Plumber Training programs and schools
+9. Hawaii Plumber Training Programs and Schools

-10. Hawaii Plumber Licensing Exam Details
+10. Hawaii Plumbing Contractor Licensing Exam Details

-11. Who Issues Plumbers Licenses in Hawaii?
+11. Who Issues Plumbing Contractors Licenses in Hawaii?

-13. Plumbing Certifications
+14. Plumbing Certifications

 » Want to grow your plumbing business?
 Click here to get a demo.

-Licensing Requirements for Plumbers in Hawaii
+Plumbing License Requirements for Plumbers in Hawaii

 Is a license required for plumbers in Hawaii?
-Yes, and it is mandated from the very beginning.
+Yes.

-Types of Plumbers Licenses in Hawaii
+Types of Plumbing Licenses in Hawaii

-Plumber Apprentice:
+Apprentice:

 The state of Hawaii begins regulating this workforce at the apprentice level.
 Plumbing apprentices are required to enroll in an approved training program and register with the State of Hawaii Department of Labor, Workforce Development Division.